Pastor A. W. Weckeman – December 2013

 The Holy Spirit uses four primary methods of teaching.

 There are four primary methods of teaching: contrast, association, repetition, and correction.

-The two categories’ of believers contrasted in (1 Cor.
+The two categories of believers contrasted in (1 Cor.
 3:1-4) “for our learning” is only one example of many throughout the Bible.
-In the “Epistle’s” the contrast is most obvious wherever we find the phrases, “new man” and “old man”, “inward man” versus “outward man” or the “Spirit” versus the “flesh.”
+In the “Epistles,” the contrast is most apparent wherever we find the phrases “new man” and “old man,” “inward man” versus “outward man,” or the “Spirit” versus the “flesh.”

-In the “Gospels” Jesus used parables and analogies to illustrate contrast.
-The terms darkness and light are used liberally throughout the “New Testament” to point out important distinctions.
+In the “Gospels,” Jesus used parables and analogies to illustrate the contrast.
+The terms darkness and light are used liberally throughout the “New Testament” to point out essential distinctions.